Veterans Benefits Fair to be held May 19 at Rushman Hall

 Veterans who want more information about the event, or about veterans’ services available in Iosco County should contact Veterans Service Officer Ron Whitney by calling his office 989-362-6571 or by emailing him at RWhitney@IoscoCounty.org.

-Among the many vendors and resources that will be available at the event include VA representatives, DD-214 retrieval, Veteran Service officers, employment resources, housing resources, health care resources, employment resources, education resources, community non-profits, and quality of life resources.
+Among the many vendors and resources that will be available at the event include: